8Nero/phasic_tonic/docs/index.md

-Template for packages developed at CCN, Flatiron
+A package for phasic tonic analysis.